iotempire/iotempower/doc/hardware.rst

 - We expect to support esp32 boards very soon - let us know if you want to help making this possible.

-The part of ulnoiot running on the esp8266 is a standalone C++-based firmware managed by `PlatformIO <http://platform.io>`__.
-However, ulnoiot abstracts a lot of the burden of repetitive device management away from the user so that attaching a device to a node usually boils down to just writing one line of code, which you can adapt from plenty of examples.
+The part of IoTempower running on the esp8266 is a standalone C++-based firmware managed by `PlatformIO <http://platform.io>`__.
+However, IoTempower abstracts a lot of the burden of repetitive device management away from the user so that attaching a device to a node usually boils down to just writing one line of code, which you can adapt from plenty of examples.